thesandboxgame/sandbox-smart-contracts/scripts/giveaway/README.md

     ...

 The JSON file has the format to be processed with the current procedure (by hand).
 The CSV file has the format to be processed by the new giveaway back-office.

-To run the script using Polygon mainnet network is required to add the flag --polygon

-    npx ts-node scripts/giveaway/regenerate.ts --polygon